-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Marist, approximately 57% of students took out student loans averaging $9,840 a year.
-That adds up to $39,360 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Marist, approximately 59% of students took out student loans averaging $9,569 a year.
+That adds up to $38,276 over four years for those students.

 The student loan default rate at Marist is 3.0%.
 This is significantly lower than the national default rate of 10.1%, which is a good sign that you'll be able to pay back your student loans.

-How Much Money Do Marist Graduates Make?students who graduate with a bachelor's degree from Marist make about $56,900 a year during their first few years of employment after graduation.
+How Much Money Do Marist Graduates Make?bachelor's degree recipients from Marist make around $56,900 per year during the early years of their employment.
 That's great news for Marist students since it is 43% more than the average college graduate's salary of $39,802 per year.